Mark Hellinger Theatre: 51st Street

 The only surviving facade is on 51st Street and consists of two modern-style sections, both made of brick and designed with vertical motifs.
 The eastern section is a narrow tower containing the building's entrance.
 The other section, which contains the stage house and auditorium, is shorter but wider.
 Although the 51st Street facade serves as the building's current front entrance, this was originally a side entrance.

 The entrance section has a water table made of black granite.
 The entrance itself contains five double doors below transom windows, all made of glass with bronze frames.
 On either side are tall figures holding globe-shaped lanterns, as well as bronze display boxes.
 A modern marquee is mounted over the building's entrance.
-The facade is made of gold brick, with three strips of brown-brick rectangles above the marquee, rising to a set of three brown-brick squares.
+The facade is made of gold-colored brick, with three strips of brown-brick rectangles above the marquee, rising to a set of three brown-brick squares.
 On either side are fluted terracotta panels, topped by stylized urns that contain plant forms.
 On all stories, the theater's brick courses step outward to the left and right of the tower.
 The top of the entrance's facade contains a parapet with zigzag patterns.

-The stage house to the west and the auditorium at the center share a facade, with gold brick above a black-granite water table.
+The stage house to the west and the auditorium at the center share a facade, with gold-colored brick above a black-granite water table.
 Horizontal brown-brick strips run across the first story.
 The first floor also contains display boxes with brick headers around them, as well as an office door, a former stage door, and a wide garage door.
 On the upper stories, the central section (auditorium) contains a large brick panel surrounded by soldier courses.
 There are rectangular openings to the east (right) of this panel, with grilles above them.
 The top story of the auditorium contains stylized brick brackets, which support a decorative copper cornice; there are octagonal panels between the brackets.
 The stage house contains window openings between shallow brick piers.
-The stage house has a setback on the upper stories, with plain brick behind it.
+There is a setback on the stage house's upper stories, with plain brick behind it.